Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <figcaption> Figure 10.
 Joining the Census Tract Dataset to the Census Tract Boundaries  </figcaption>
   </figure> <br>

   <p> With the two datasets joined together, export the layer to the geodatabase to save it.
-At this point, the census data is ready to be mapped.   </p> <br>
+At this point, the census data is ready to be mapped -- for the tutorial the total population will be quickly mapped.
+Figure 11 below shows a simple example of a choropleth map where the percentage of the total population within each census tract is mapped.   </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/3Kl75Zs.jpeg" alt="US Census Chloropleth" style="width:100%;max-width:625px">